A process is a specific action an auditor does with a person to help them find out more about themselves.There are many, many kinds of processes.

 Different kinds of processes are used differently.
 For example, some processes have the auditor ask the questions(s) repeatedly.
 Each time the preclear looks to their mind for an answer.
 They may arrive at a different answer every time they answer the question.

 A process isn’t considered complete until it stops producing change AND the preclear feels good about it.
 A person may cycle through various emotions before reaching the end point, or end phenomena, of a process.
-(Scientology Abridged Dictionary) (HCOB 20 Feb 70)« Back to Definitions
+(Scientology Abridged Dictionary) (HCOB 20 Feb 70)« Back to All Definitions